After You Apply

 When will I find out my application status?

-Once you apply and provide all necessary documentation, we will notify you of admissions decisions by email within two weeks of receiving your application.
-Please be aware that all program-related emails are sent to the primary parent email address entered on the student’s program application, not the email address used to create the student account (if they are different).
+We will email you your admissions status within two weeks of receiving your completed application and all necessary documentation.
+Please note that all program-related emails are sent to the primary parent email address entered on the student’s program application, not the email address used to create the student account (if they are different).

 If your student is placed